 This is the last parashah (portion) in the book of B’midbar (Numbers).
-B’midbar is a book that means “in the wilderness” and so it does chronicle each step and stop as the Israelites marched toward the Promised Land over a 40 year period.
+B’midbar is a book that means “in the wilderness.”
+It chronicles each step and stop of the Israelites as they marched toward the Promised Land over a 40 year period.
 Our portion, Massei, can be defined as “pulling up stakes” as this is the word picture we are given from the Hebrew.
-We usually translate it as “journeys”, since a journey can convey the meaning of pulling up tent pegs to move toward another location.
+We usually translate it as “journeys,” since a journey can convey the meaning of pulling up tent pegs to move toward another location.

 The number 42 is significant for several reasons.
 For those of you that are familiar with the Creation Gospel model, the fact that 42 is the product of 6 x 7 will be very telling.

 First, 6 x 7 is the number of man (and/or the beast) and of rest, spiritual perfection, or wholeness.
 Second, 6 and 7 are also representative of the Spirits of Knowledge and Reverence, the festivals of Yom Kippur and Sukkot, and the assemblies of Philadelphia and Laodicea.